heweiye/axdlog.gitlab.io/content/post/2018-03-09-Cleaning-Text-Data-Which-Delimiter-Is-Special-Character-Using-Sed-Awk.md

 title: Cleaning Text Data Which Delimiter Is Special Character Using Sed & Awk
 date: 2018-03-09T01:26:21-04:00
 lastmod: 2018-04-11T10:31:21-04:00
+draft: false
+keywords: []
+description: "Using sed and awk to clean test data which delimiter is special character"

 categories:
 - Production Case
 tags: